anno-mods/AnnoMapEditor/README.md

-﻿# Community Editor for Anno 1800 Maps
+﻿# Community Map Editor for Anno 1800

 This project is not affiliated in any way with Ubisoft.